Skip to content

 docmeta schemas -f json

-validate and get resolve their inputs the same way.
+validate, get, and fill resolve their inputs the same way.

 • Positional paths are files, directories, or globs.
 A named file is always read.
 A directory or glob is expanded and filtered to the extensions in --ext (or, by default, the extensions of the implemented formats).